Copyright © 2019 Young Sussex Ltd

 Your Key Person will also make suggestions on how you can support your child’s development at home.

-Our Early Years Professionals are educated to degree level and have an in-depth knowledge of the Early Years Foundation Stage (EYFS).
+Our Early Years Teachers are educated to degree level and have an in-depth knowledge of the Early Years Foundation Stage (EYFS).
 Their responsibility is to maintain and improve the quality of our early years provision.

 Through mentoring, coaching and continual support of all staff, they ensure that the experiences on offer to every child allow them to meet or exceed expectations.